kurokida/PsychWebTool/docs/howtouse.md

 ![download](./images/download.png)

 # A template html file
 This is a template html file for almost all PsychWebTool (PWT) programs.
-The template.html is located in the **demo** folder.
+The template.html is located in the **demo** folder you downloaded.
 You can get started by adding your original code to the file, and need not to know the content of the file in detail.

 ```
 <!DOCTYPE html>